Do Go On - 125 - The Legend of Bigfoot

 Okay.

-I'd like to thank a legend from Adelaide where Matt has just been and where you had such
+I'd like to thank a legend from Adelaide where Matt has just been

-a good time that we've decided we'll probably go there for a podcast sometime in the
+we'll probably go there for a podcast sometime in the near future.

 Yeah, I'm looking forward to getting back there.

-And I'd like to thank and hopefully we'll see when we do the show, Timothy Poulton.
+And I'd like to thank and hopefully we'll see when we do the show,

-Timothy Poulton, the Shrubbery-beast.
+Timothy Poulton, the shrubbery beast.

-Ah, Shrubbery!
+Ah, shrubbery!

 Oh, interesting.

-The Master controls the beast.
+The master controls the beast.

 Oh.

-Sorry, Tim, you lost it out there.
+Sorry, Tim, you lost out there.

-And I'd also like to thank From Manchester in the UK, Nicole Carr.
+And I'd also like to thank from Manchester in the UK, Nicole Carr.

 Oh, Matt, have a go.

-To be honest, I missed what you said at the start and I was trying to piece it together.
+To be honest, I missed what you said at the start.

 So it's something to do with plants and monsters.

-It's just a different, like, another name for like a Yeti.
+Another name for like a Yeti.

-All right, so tell me again, I'll just call just say what comes to me okay from
+I'll just say what comes to me.

-Manchester in the UK it's Nicole car
+From Manchester in the UK.

-Then old ABC TV show in Australia
+That's an old ABC TV show in Australia.

-Okay, could just be a TV show.
+Could just be a TV show.

-But there you go, Nicole Carl,
+But there you go, Nicole Carl, the tractor monkey of the podcast.

 May I thank some people?